Games

 In-game Screenshots

-Nicholai A. Melamed (they/them) is a multidisciplinary artist, game developer and community organizer.Many of their projects centre transgender protagonists on a path of reconciliation with the spaces they once called home.
-They speak to the interwoven topics of disability justice, sex-positive approaches to queer intimacy, and poverty alleviation viewed through an intersectional lens.Nicholai has been the recipient of grants from numerous organizations, including the York Region Arts Council, Qweerty, Pixelles, and the Ontario Community Changemakers Program.They are an internationally-published author and illustrator whose work has been featured in award-winning books with Microcosm Publishing and TO Comix Press, as well as a community resource with Jessica Kingsley Publishers.
+Nicholai A. Melamed (they/them) is a multidisciplinary artist, game developer and community organizer.Many of their projects centre transgender immigrants on a path of reconciliation with the spaces they once called home.
+They speak to the interwoven topics of disability justice, sex-positive approaches to queer intimacy, and poverty alleviation viewed through an intersectional lens.Nicholai has been the recipient of grants from numerous organizations, including the York Region Arts Council, Qweerty, Pixelles, and the Ontario Community Changemakers Program.
+As of 2025, they have been admitted to the competitive GAMERella mentorship program for emerging game-makers.Nicholai is also as an internationally-published author and illustrator.
+Their work has been featured in award-winning books with Microcosm Publishing and TO Comix Press, as well as a community resource with Jessica Kingsley Publishers.

 Contact Nicholai for work at nicholai.a.melamed@gmail.com